-Although it might sound like a tedious process, it’s not, and Windows 10, similar to previous versions, includes a number of ways to quickly format a drive, including using PowerShell.
+Although it might sound like a tedious process, it’s not, and Windows 10, similar to previous versions, includes many ways to quickly format a drive, including using PowerShell.

-In this guide, you’ll learn the steps to use PowerShell commands to format a hard drive, whether it’s a new drive or you simply want to delete everything and start over.
+In this guide, you will learn the steps to use PowerShell commands to format a hard drive on Windows 10, whether it’s a new drive or you simply want to delete everything and start over.

-The process to format a drive and get it ready to store data is straightforward.
+The process of formatting a drive and getting it ready to store data is straightforward.
 Just make sure to understand that going through these steps will erase everything stored in the drive.

-Search for Windows PowerShell, right-click the result, and select Run as administrator.
+Search for PowerShell, right-click the result, and select the Run as administrator option.

-Type the following command to identify the hard drive you want to repair and press Enter:
+Type the following command to identify the drive to repair and press Enter:

-Type the following command to clean the drive and press Enter:
+Type the following command to wipe out the drive on Windows 10 and press Enter:

 Get-Disk 1 | Clear-Disk -RemoveData

-In the above command, make sure to change 1 with the disk number of the drive you want to format.
-If you specify the number incorrectly, you could end up wiping out the wrong drive causing data loss.
+In the above command, change 1 with the disk number of the drive you want to format (see Step 3).
+If you specify the number incorrectly, you could wipe out the wrong drive causing data loss.

-Type Y to confirm that you want to wipe the specified drive and press Enter.
+Type A to confirm that you want to wipe the specified drive and press Enter.

-Type the following command to create a new partition using the NTFS file system, assign a name for the drive, and press Enter:
+Type the following command to format and create a new partition on the drive, and press Enter:

 New-Partition -DiskNumber 1 -UseMaximumSize | Format-Volume -FileSystem NTFS -NewFileSystemLabel myDrive

-In the above command, make sure to change 1 with the disk number of the drive you want to format, and change myDrive with the name you want to use for the storage.
+In the above command, change 1 with the disk number of the drive you want to format on Windows 10 and change myDrive with the name to use for the storage.

-Type the following command to assign a drive letter to the USB drive and press Enter:
+Type the following command to assign a drive letter to the disk drive and press Enter:

 Get-Partition -DiskNumber 1 | Set-Partition -NewDriveLetter G

-In the above command, make sure to change 1 with the disk number of the drive you want to format, and change G with the letter you want to assign to the storage.
+In the above command, change 1 with the disk number of the drive you want to format and G with the letter to assign to the storage.
 If you get the “Set-Partition: The requested access path is already in use” error message, run the command one more time or specify a different drive letter.